 Why Can't You Find Your Ancestor in Online Databases?

-Regarding your ancestor hiding in online databases, I have discovered a few common reasons they aren't showing up.
+Regarding your ancestors hiding in online databases, I have discovered a few common reasons they aren't showing up.

-• Their given names or surname is misspelled on a document.
+Their given names or surnames are misspelled on a document.

-• Your ancestor was not recorded in the document you had hoped they would appear.
+Your ancestors were not recorded in the document you had hoped they would appear.

 The first three reasons can be researched around with online search strategies.
 Wild card searches often find the missing relatives in the first two cases.
-Reason three, four, and five might require patience to utilize the following methods that might pay off.
+Reasons three, four, and five might require patience to utilize the following methods which might pay off.

 Start With What You Do Know